The regularity theory for the Mumford-Shah functional on the plane: Epsilon regularity at the cracktip

-In order to prove the results in Theorem \ref{t:final-cracktip} we need some preparatory work.
-Thanks to Lemma \ref{l:V-tecnico1} $u$ is continuous at $0$ and we may assume without loss of generality $u(0)=0$.
-Thus, by Corollary \ref{c:connectedness} and the $\varepsilon$-regularity at pure jumps we infer (cf. again Lemma \ref{l:V-tecnico1}) that\footnote{Here and in what follows we adopt the notation $\varphi\lesssim\psi$ if there is $C>0$ such that $\varphi\leq C\psi$.}
+For the sake of simplifying the calculations, we will actually not work with $u$, but rather with its harmonic conjugate $w$ if $\lambda=0$, and a suitable substitute if $\lambda>0$. } Therefore, we need some preparatory work.
+Thanks to Lemma~\ref{l:V-tecnico1} $u$ is continuous at $0$ and we may assume without loss of generality $u(0)=0$.
+Thus, by Corollary~\ref{c:connectedness} and the $\varepsilon$-regularity at pure jumps we infer (cf. again Lemma~\ref{l:V-tecnico1}) that\footnote{Here and in what follows we adopt the notation $\varphi\lesssim\psi$ if there is $C>0$ such that $\varphi\leq C\psi$.}

-Moreover, in view of Proposition \ref{p:variational identities 2} $u$ has $C^{1,1^-}$ extensions on each side of $K\cap B_2$\footnote{namely, $u$ has extensions on each side of $K\cap B_2$ that are $C^{1,\alpha}$ for every $\alpha<1$.} and the variational identities \eqref{e:outer}-\eqref{e:inner} imply the following three conditions
+Moreover, in view of Proposition~\ref{p:variational identities 2} $u$ has $C^{1,1^-}$ extensions on each side of $K\cap B_2$\footnote{namely, $u$ has extensions on each side of $K\cap B_2$ that are $C^{1,\alpha}$ for every $\alpha<1$.} and the variational identities \eqref{e:outer}-\eqref{e:inner} imply the following three conditions

-We stress that the equivalence in Proposition \ref{p:variational identities 2} has been obtained assuming $K$ to be locally a $C^{1,1}$ graph.
+We stress that the equivalence in Proposition~\ref{p:variational identities 2} has been obtained assuming $K$ to be locally a $C^{1,1}$ graph.
 We do not know that this property holds at the origin, the loose end, but we know it on $K\setminus \{0\}$.
-Indeed, Corollary \ref{c:connectedness} provides only a parametrization of $K$ in polar coordinates smooth up to the tip excluded, i.e. $\gamma\in C^{1,1}((0,2))$ such that
+Indeed, Corollary~\ref{c:connectedness} provides only a parametrization of $K$ in polar coordinates smooth up to the tip excluded, i.e. $\gamma\in C^{1,1}((0,2))$ such that